 The electric heat control (heat pump only) allows the user to select whether the electric heat operates simultaneously with the compressor.
-The units are wired at the factory for simultaneous operation.
+On the 2, 2 1⁄2, 3 and 3 1⁄2 ton heat pumps, the units are wired at the factory for simultaneous operation.
 For non-simultaneous operation, a wire is moved from one terminal to another in the control box.
+On 4 & 5 ton units, a toggle switch in the control box controls this function.
+In the "NORM" position, electric heat can operate simultaneously with the compressor.
+In the "S circuit" position, electric heat does not operate any time the compressor is operating.

 The electric heat during defrost (heat pump only) allows the user to select whether electric heat operates when the heat pump enters into the defrost mode.
-The units are wired at the factory to prevent the electric heaters from operating during the defrost mode.
+On the 2, 2 1⁄2, 3 and 3 1⁄2 ton heat pumps, the units are wired at the factory to prevent the electric heaters from operating during the defrost mode.
 For operation during defrost, a wire is moved from one terminal to another in the control box.
+On 4 & 5 ton units, a toggle switch in the control box controls this function.
+In the "EHDD" position, electric heat will operate in the defrost mode.
+In the "NORM" position, electric heat does not operate in the defrost mode.
 NOTE: for operation of the electric heat during defrost, the electric heat control must be configured to allow simultaneous operation of the electric heat and the compressor.